 14 Dec 20 · 5 mins read

 A Historical Tour of Tallinn Estonia

-The city of Tallinn, the capital of Estonia, is a beautiful city located in the northern area of the country, on the shore of the Gulf of Finland of the Baltic Sea.
-A tour of Tallinn reveals much of the city’s interesting history covering the last thousand years from an important trading city in Medieval times, through to its struggles for autonomy under the domination of Denmark, Sweden, the Russian Empire, Nazi Germany, and the Soviet Union.
-This article explores this history to assist your tour in Tallinn.
+The city of Tallinn, Estonia‘s capital, is a beautiful old city within which is a medieval old town.
+Old Town Tallinn complete with cobblestone streets and medieval wall splitting the lower old town with the upper town in Northern Estonia.
+The Estonia‘s capital is located in the northern area of the country, on the shore of the Gulf of Finland of the Baltic Sea.
+A tour of Tallinn reveals much of the city‘s interesting history covering the last thousand years from an important trading city in Medieval times, through to its struggles for autonomy under the domination of Denmark, Sweden, Finland, the Russian Empire, Nazi Germany, and the Soviet Union.
+This article explores this history to assist your tour in Tallinn Estonia.

 Odyssey Traveller visits Tallinn as a key destination of our 21-day long Baltics small group tour.
 The tour is designed for senior and mature travellers who enjoy the company of like-minded people (number of participants is usually 6 to 12), and are keen to learn about history and culture from our knowledgeable tour leader and enjoy the expertise of a local tour guide at several destinations.

 The first historical account of Tallinn dates back to Medieval times in the amazing Livonian Chronical of Henry, which describes Danish King Valdermar II and his fleet landing in June 1219 to battle local tribes.
 Legend says that the flag of Denmark (the Danneborg) fell from the sky during the battle changing fortune towards the Danes.
 Victorious they established a fortress on Toompea Hill and gave Tallinn its name (Taaani linn, Estonian for ‘Danish Town’).